TIBCOSoftware/snappy-cloudfoundry-service/snappydata-service-broker/README.md

 #### Deploy broker via tile

-Above, we saw how to manually push broker as an app to Cloud Foundry via CLI and register it as broker.
+In the previous section, we saw how to manually push the broker as an app to Cloud Foundry via CLI and register it as broker.
 If you have PCF setup with Ops Manager, you can also deploy the broker via a tile.

 Simply refer the build jar as a `app-broker` package in tile.yml and generate the tile artifact to be uploaded to Ops Manager.